HPI-Information-Systems/Metanome/README.md

 The [Metanome project](https://hpi.de/naumann/projects/data-profiling-and-analytics/metanome-data-profiling.html) is a joint project between the Hasso-Plattner-Institut ([HPI](http://www.hpi.de)) and the Qatar Computing Reserach Institute ([QCRI](http://www.qcri.org)).
 Metanome provides a fresh view on data profiling by developing and integrating efficient algorithms into a common tool, expanding on the functionality of data profiling, and addressing performance and scalabilities issues for Big Data.
 A vision of the project appears in SIGMOD Record: "[Data Profiling Revisited](http://hpi.de/naumann/publications/publications-by-type/year/2013/102276/Nau13.html)".

 The Metanome tool is supplied under Apache License.
 You can use and extend the tool to develop your own profiling algorithms.
-The profiling algorithms contained in our downloadable Metanome build have HPI copyright.
+The profiling algorithms provided on our [download page](https://hpi.de/naumann/projects/data-profiling-and-analytics/metanome-data-profiling/algorithms.html) have HPI copyright.
 You are free to use and distribute them for research purposes.

 #### Building Metanome
 Metanome is a java maven project.
 So in order to build the sources, the following development tools are needed: